wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 The answer lies in the fact that spam filters, like CTV and Lightning, ultimately improve network efficiency, which will have a positive economic impact on miners as it increases the overall value of the Bitcoin network.
 Mining is not just about earning fees; it also involves securing the blockchain through mining work.
 By improving network efficiency, these solutions make it more profitable for miners to secure the chain and receive block rewards while reducing their dependence on transaction fees.
 As a result, they become economically beneficial for all parties involved - users, merchants, miners, and Bitcoin as a whole.
 {: style="text-align: justify"}

+#### "If you needed Vaults so bad, you would already use some."

+Another trend emerging with the preponderance of spam is its growing use as an excuse for forcing fast adoption of scaling solutions.
+While some may argue that immediate action against spam attacks are necessary in order to mitigate challenges or other environmental considerations - this argument falls short given how such artificial spam scenarios are not necessarily representative of current real-world usage patterns within the Bitcoin blockchain ledger system for Bitcoin, a much more rational approach would be to address the spam directly first.
+{: style="text-align: justify"}

+Some supporters of spam and scaling solutions have even gone as far as explaining that they intend to put pressure on Bitcoin through artificially generating large amounts of spams in order to push for fast adoption of many scaling solutions - this development presents a serious danger given how such artificial spam scenarios could potentially force developers into quickly accepting a scaling solution, which might not be fully ready, tested or that might introduce new weaknesses, efficiencies or even attack vectors.
+It is therefore essential to avoid such situations by ensuring an appropriate and measured response towards addressing any potential spam challenges in a responsible manner rather than rushing into quickly accepting many scaling solutions under artificial spams attack scenarios.
+**Scaling solutions are important and critical for the future development of Bitcoin, however, that does not mean that Bitcoiner should be forced into accepting all and any scaling solutions because of spam**.
+{: style="text-align: justify"}

+The following thread by [@KLoaec](https://x.com/KLoaec/status/1747958496883003800?s=20), [Wizard Sardine's](https://wizardsardine.com/) CEO - the developers of the super interesting [Liana wallet](https://wizardsardine.com/liana/) that already offers time-locks and recovery options akin to vaults, has an underrated thread about this subject:
+{: style="text-align: justify"}

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">If you needed Vaults so bad, you would already use some.<br>Sure, UX without covenants is a massive pain, but if it&#39;s enough to deter 100% of people and companies, maybe it&#39;s not that &quot;needed&quot; after all.<br>Don&#39;t get me wrong, as a builder on later 1, I absolutely want covenants.
+1/5</p>&mdash; Kevin Loaec 🧙‍♂️🐟 (@KLoaec) <a href="https://twitter.com/KLoaec/status/1747958496883003800?ref_src=twsrc%5Etfw">January 18, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### High fees will solve spam

 False.
 High Bitcoin fees don't stop spammers who have been the top payer for a year already.
 They increase their profit from clogging the Bitcoin network by exploitation of Segwit mispricing and other vulnerabilities that put genuine, monetary transactions at disadvantage.